Food on the Everest Base Camp Trek

 Summing it all up, the cost of Everest base camp food cost ranges from $30 to $50 per day depending on how you eat.
 This is higher than other trekking regions like Annapurna and Langtang trek, and Manaslu circuit trek.
 If you opt for the less popular trekking routes in Nepal, the cost will be a bit low.
-Here’s the menu of different places along the Everest base camp trek, and if you want to explore Everest in one day Everest base camp helicopter tour is best option and if you do Everest heli tour you can try breakfast and lunch in Everest view hotel.
+Here’s the menu of different places along the Everest base camp trek, and if you want to explore Everest in one day Everest base camp helicopter tour is the best option and if you do Everest heli tour you can try breakfast and lunch in the Everest View hotel.

 Food At Various Places along the Everest Base Camp Trek

 Food In Kathmandu

 Kathmandu is the starting and ending point of our Everest base camp and gokyo lake trek. or Three Passes Trek are many luxurious five-star hotels in Thamel and also many budget hotels that serve awesome food.
 The food cost in Kathmandu is usually not included in the trek package and you can have anything you wish, whenever you want.

 The cost of food in a budget restaurant in Kathmandu is very cheap i.e. about $3 to $5 for the full course meal.
 Also, there is an unlimited option for Nepalese and international cuisine depending on where you eat.

 Food in Lukla

 Lukla is your very first stop during the Everest base camp trek.
 Lukla has great hotels and the guest house has the finest serving of Nepalese and Western cuisine.
 The food is flown by Lukla air and the food here is quite cheap as compared to base camp.
 Lukla has some great Mount Everest restaurants.

 Food in Phakding

 Your first’s night stop during the trek is Phakding.
 The village also has luxury hotels and a very good option for food.